layerml/onboarding-project/tutorial2/README.md

-# Tutorial II: How to Add A New Featureset Into My Layer Project Depends On An Existing Featureset
+# Tutorial II: How to Create A New Featureset Depending On An Existing Featureset & Add It Into My Layer Project

 ## Step I: Changes In Your Project Directory

-> In this step, you will learn and create the files required for adding a new layer featureset into your existing project.
+> In this step, you will create the files required for adding a new layer featureset into your existing project.

 > We will add a new featureset into the project which contains 3 features:
 > - is_multi_items